-The POLST Paradigm_is an approach to developing a care plan that honors a patient's choices for care at the end of life.
+POLST is an approach to developing a care plan that honors a patient's choices for care at the end of life.
 The process includes:

-- a conversation that determines patients' treatment preferences based on personal values and stated goals of care; - documenting preferences for the care someone would or would not want to receive in the form of medical orders on an easily recognized standardized form that is transportable across all care settings; - honoring patients' preferences for medical treatments during a crisis or a decline in health.
+- A conversation that determines patients' treatment preferences based on personal values and stated goals of care; - Documenting preferences for the care someone would or would not want to receive in the form of medical orders on an easily recognized standardized form that is transportable across all care settings; - Honoring patients' preferences for medical treatments during a crisis or a decline in health.

-Fundamentally, the POLST Paradigm is not a form, it is a process.
+Fundamentally, POLST is not a form, it is a process.

-The POLST Form is the portable medical order.
-It is designed to support patients transitioning between health care facilities or living in the community by communicating patient preferences.
-In the event of a medical emergency, when time is of the essence for medical decision-making, the forms serves as an immediately available and recognizable order set in a standardized format.
+The POLST form is the portable medical order.
+It is designed to support patients transitioning between healthcare facilities or living in the community by communicating patient preferences.
+In the event of a medical emergency, when time is of the essence for medical decision-making, the form serves as an immediately available and recognizable order set in a standardized format.